Silpheed: Ports

 The original Silpheed game was created for the PC-8801, and released on December 5, 1986.
 Another version for the FM-7 was released on March 3, 1988.
 In the same year, the game was brought to the United States for the first time by Sierra On-Line who ported the game to DOS and other platforms.
 The DOS version (1.0) released in April 1989.
 Later in the same year, the version 2.3 has added Game Blaster soundcard support and bundled with Game Blaster soundcards.

-In 1989, Sierra On-Line also ported Silpheeed to the Apple IIGS, which supported the same 640x200 graphics modes of the original NEC PC-8801 version, and its full musical score (based on the Roland MT-32 soundtrack from the DOS version) using its 15-voice Ensoniq sound chip.
+In 1989, Sierra On-Line also ported Silpheed to the Apple IIGS, which supported the same 640x200 graphics modes of the original NEC PC-8801 version, and its full musical score (based on the Roland MT-32 soundtrack from the DOS version) using its 15-voice Ensoniq sound chip.

 The storyline is set in the future (no date is specified, but 3032 is referred to as the date when an alien ship was discovered that led to rapid technological advancement and allowed humans to colonize outer space) a terrorist named Xacalite has stolen "planetary buster" missiles and a battleship named Gloire.
 The fleet is not close enough to Earth to get there before Xacalite destroys it, so the supercomputer Yggdrassil orders the experimental SA-08 Silpheed fighter, a prototype, to be used to destroy Gloire.